 Whilst you are waiting for the franchisor’s approval you can be working on your due diligence which requires you to work with your lawyer and accountant the finance broker and perhaps the landlord as you may need to renegotiate the lease to fit the lending terms required by the bank.
-You should also do the free pre-entry course.

 How many are we up to now?
 Ah yes 7, but wait there’s more!

 Once approved by the franchisor you will need to commence training in the franchise system so please ask to meet your Franchise Business Consultant (this is the person who supports the franchisee) before all the approvals take place.
 He/she will walk beside you through the training and your first few weeks in the business.
 This includes in activities such as meeting your staff, and learning the practicalities of running your business.

 So once training is all done, contracts and agreements all signed, due diligence complete the settlement can take place.
 Phew… what a lot of negotiating, backwards and forwards.